 Archives for the 21st Century is the government policy on archives that was published in November 2009.

-Transforming Archives is part of the Heritage Lottery Fund Skills for the Future programme and will provide 37 paid traineeships for people new to the sector over a three year period in England.
+Transforming Archives is part of the Heritage Lottery Fund Skills for the Future programme: it has provided 37 paid traineeships for people new to the sector between 2014 and 2017 in England.

 Research is being undertaken into the roles of volunteers in the archives sector, to help inform the development of the Volunteering in Archives Action Plan.